-- 15.2 Where a minister or assistant minister, under the age of 65, becomes totally disabled, the Stipend Continuance Plan (SCP) provides the minister or assistant minister with an amount equal to 75% of a standard stipend package applicable at the date of the disability.
-The benefit payable will be reduced by any other amount already paid or payable in the future in relation to the injury or sickness. - 15.3 Payments under the SCP commence 90 days after the permanent disability occurs and continue until age 65 or earlier death.
-Payments are indexed in line with the annual movements in CPI or at the rate of 5% per annum, whichever is the lesser.
+- Where a minister or assistant minister, under the age of 65, is assessed as medically disabled (and unable to continue in the their current role), the Stipend Continuance Plan (SCP) provides the minister or assistant minister with an amount equal to 75% of a standard stipend package applicable at the date of the disability.
+The benefit payable will be reduced by any other amount already paid or payable in the future in relation to the injury or sickness, or partial employment. - 15.3 Payments under the SCP commence 90 days after the permanent disability occurs and continue until assessed as able to return to work, age 65 or earlier death.
+Payments are indexed in line with the annual movements in CPI to a maximum rate of 5% per annum.
 The cost of the SCP is recovered from the parish via the Parish Cost Recoveries system. - 15.4 The SCP does not cover all expenses (such as certain medical expenses) which are incurred by a minister or assistant minister and so each minister and assistant minister should ensure that they have adequate medical and hospital cover.
 A basic cover is provided by Medicare.